cryptpad/chainpad/readme.md

-# ChainPad - The Realtime Consensus Algorithm
+# ChainPad

-ChainPad Algorithm is a peer-to-peer consensus algorithm based loosely on the [Nakamoto BlockChain](https://en.bitcoin.it/wiki/Block_chain).
+ChainPad Algorithm is a Realtime Collaborative Editor algorithm based on [Nakamoto Blockchains](https://en.bitcoin.it/wiki/Block_chain).
 This implementation is designed to run with a dumb broadcasting server but with minimal effort, the algorithm could be ported to full peer-to-peer.
 Because the ChainPad server need not be aware of the content which is being edited, different types of editors can exist in harmony on the same system.